 Bespoke departures welcomed.

 This is our Classic snow leopard tour.
 It is different from our Signature snow leopard tour.

 - The Classic tour starts and ends in Leh, India.

 - The Classic tour is guided by our expert field team, Ladakhis with two decades of experience.
 The field team consists of our award-winning trackers and the very best English-speaking local guides and tour escorts.
-It is capped at 10 guests.

 - Both tours utilize the same camp, same hotel in Leh, and include the same level of service and comfort.
 Both are carbon negative.

 - The Signature Snow Leopard Expedition to Ladakh starts and ends in New Delhi, India.